th507/handgrip/README.md

-HandGrip: Enable generator helpers for Handlebars
+Handgrip: Enable generator helpers for Handlebars
 =======

-HandGrip is a simple wrapper the enables the use of generator  inside normal [Handelbars][handlebars] helper.
+Handgrip is a simple wrapper the enables the use of generator  inside normal [Handelbars][handlebars] helper.

-In addition to supporting generator functions, HandGrip keeps the order of executing generator helpers as you write them on template.
+In addition to supporting generator functions, Handgrip keeps the order of executing generator helpers as you write them on template.

 [![Build Status][travis-badge]][repo-url] [![NPM version][npm-badge]][npm-package]